Native Hierarchical and Compositional Representations with Subspace Embeddings: Subspace Representations

-We take this subspace, not the underlying vectors $\bv{X}$, as the representation of the concept.
-To illustrate the core idea, consider Fig. \ref{fig:overview}.
-Instead of the traditional formulation, where the concept ``man on a boat'' is embedded as a single direction, we map it to $n$ vectors \textit{e.g.}, $\bv{x}_1$ and $\bv{x}_2$.
-These vectors are learned to capture distinct facets of the concept: $\bv{x}_1$ might represent a ``man on a boat that is fishing'' while $\bv{x}_2$ represents a ``man on a boat that is not fishing''.
-The concept ``man on a boat'' is then represented by the subspace $\mathcal{S}_\text{man on a boat}=\mathrm{span}(\bv{x}_1,\bv{x}_2)$, encompassing all instances that align with either $\bv{x}_1$, $\bv{x}_2$, or any combination thereof, representing the manifold of all possible scenarios \cite{van2004geometry, ganter2024formal}, moving beyond static vector representations to geometric spaces.
+In this paper, rather than representing a datapoint as a single vector $\vx\in\sR^d$, we represent it as a region, instantiated as a subspace $\mathcal{S} \subseteq \sR^d$.
+As illustrated in Fig.~\ref{fig:overview}, instead of embedding the concept ``man on a boat'' as a single direction, we map it to the subspace $\mathcal{S}_\text{man on a boat}=\mathrm{span}(\{\vx_i\}_{i=1}^n)$.
+Each direction in $\mathcal{S}$ encodes a variation of the underlying concept: $\vx_1$ might represent a ``man on a boat that is fishing'' while $\vx_2$ a ``man on a boat that is not fishing''.
+The concept thus encompasses all instances that align with each $\vx_i$, or any linear combination thereof, representing the space of all possible instances \citep{van2004geometry, ganter2024formal}.